dmitryrck/redis-users/README.md

 This app is a simple app meant to be used to build automated test cases.

+You can use it online currently in [https://dry-ocean-41976.herokuapp.com](https://dry-ocean-41976.herokuapp.com).

 ## Features

 * You can create Lists and Users